-Engine trouble warning light " ..."
+Engine trouble warning light "..."

-This warning light flashes or stays on if an electrical circuit monitoring the engine is not working correctly.
-If this occurs, have a Yamaha dealer check the self-diagnosis system.
-The electrical circuit of the warning light can be checked by turning the key to "\(\cap \)".
+This warning light comes on if a problem is detected in the engine or other vehicle control system.
+If this occurs, have a Yamaha dealer check the onboard diagnostic system.

+The electrical circuit of the warning light can be checked by turning the key to "()".
 The warning light should come on for a few seconds, and then go off.
-If the warning light does not come on initially when the key is turned to "\(\cap \)", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on initially when the key is turned to "()", or if the warning light remains on, have a Yamaha dealer check the vehicle.